How to ask for reviews to grow your business

-When you find positive reviews share them and ALWAYS engage with your customers.
-People want to feel heard and that even more important if they have not had a good experience.
+When you find positive reviews share them and always engage with your customers.
+People want to feel heard and that is even more important if they have not had a good experience.

 The blog can be shared across your social media and published on your website.
 The customer may even agree to post it on their digital platforms which increases your audience reach.

 If you are in hospitality and run a restaurant or café invite a food critic to enjoy a meal and for businesses promoting products consider sending samples to reporters and online reviewers and influencers.

 If you are face-to-face with your customers or clients take the opportunity, if they’re willing, to record a video or audio testimonial.
 You can do it using your smartphone and it can be as simple as asking one or two questions about their experience and why they would recommend you.
 The video or audio clips can then be shared across social and posted to your website.